09 March 2022

 Division of Matrimonial Assets

-Under s112 of the Women’s Charter, the Court has the power to order the division of any matrimonial asset and will do so in a just and equitable manner with regard to the circumstances.
+Section 112 of the Women’s Charter stated, inter alia, that the Court has the power to order the division of any matrimonial asset and will do so in a just and equitable manner with regard to the circumstances.
 A prenuptial agreement cannot be construed in such a manner as to detract from this ultimate power.
 However, this does not mean that such a prenuptial agreement cannot (where relevant) be utilised to aid the court in exercising its power pursuant to s112 of the Act.

 Similarly, the Court does take into consideration the prenuptial agreement but it is not bound to follow any part which is not in accordance with the provisions of maintenance in the Women’s Charter.